ronisegirardi/SQL-Projects/README.md

 HAVING COUNT(*) > 1
 ORDER BY official_language_count DESC;

--- 4. Finding countries where the most spoken language is NOT official[cite: 1]
+-- 4. Finding countries where the most spoken language is NOT official SELECT country_name
-SELECT country_name
 FROM world_combined_30
 WHERE language_percentage = (